gdashboard/terraform-provider-gdashboard/docs/data-sources/dashboard.md

 Optional:

-- `selected` (String) Whether to mark the option as selected or not.
+- `selected` (Boolean) Whether to mark the option as selected or not.